mmu-dermatology-research/isic_duplicate_removal_strategy/README.md

-# ISIC Duplicate Removal Strategy
+# ISIC Datasets Duplicate Removal Strategy

 Instructions for the removal of duplicate image files from within individual ISIC datasets and across all ISIC datasets.